idptools/goose/README.md

 You cannot have values for NCPR where the absolute value of NCPR is greater than the specified FCR value.
 For example, NCPR = 0.4, FCR = 0.2 will not work (you can't get a net charge of 0.4 with only 0.2 fraction of charged residues!)

-**Important note on combining FCR and NCPR!** Whenever NCPR and FCR are combined, if the combinations of the length, NCPR, and FCR is not mathematically possible, GOOSE will get as close as it can.
-In addition, GOOSE will prioritize NCPR over FCR and may have to slightly change the FCR to keep the NCPR accurate.
-This was necessary in that one of the 2 had to be prioritized, and it made the most sense to prioritize net charge.
+**Important note on combining FCR and NCPR!** Whenever NCPR and FCR are combined, if the combinations of the length, NCPR, and FCR are not mathematically possible, GOOSE will get as close as it can.
+In addition, GOOSE  prioritizes NCPR over FCR, and the resulting sequence may deviate in terms of FCR as a result.

 **FCR & Hydropathy**

     create.sequence(100, FCR = 0.3, hydro = 3.2)
     'KVDSGTTSCSGERESDSGDLKSSKEGSSGSGSSSKSSKSKEATGSSTDTTAAAGGKGGGGGGDGGKGDGRGKGGGGGGEGRDGGGGGGEGGRGGGGRKRD'

 When specifying hydropathy with FCR or NCPR, the max possible hydropathy value is 5.8.
-In addition, after extensive testing I found that sequences with high hydropathy values and high FCR values will never be predicted to be disordered by metapredict.
+In addition, after extensive testing, I found that sequences with high hydropathy values and high FCR values will never be predicted to be disordered by metapredict.
 Therefore, I restricted the ability to input these property combinations (no sense being stuck waiting for a sequence to be generated that will never actually end up generated).
 In general, the maximum possible FCR value will equal (hydro x -0.2289)+1.2756.

 **NCPR & Hydropathy**